Before there was Ax, there was a pony. Well, an Angel, really. This is the first part of my fairytale.

-*Cue the flashback to 2005*
+Cue the flashback to 2005.

-I had been riding for a few years when a friend of my mom told her about a 6 year old, bay Morgan mare she had for sale.
-I don’t remember everything about trying her out except that I fell off.
+I had been riding for a few years at a lesson barn when a client of my mom told her about a six-year-old, bay Morgan mare she had for sale.
+I don’t remember everything about trying her out except that I fell off during an attempt to pick up a canter.
 Yes, I fell off my first pony before she was even mine.